9 kboepd (2022 production)

 In October 2022, Harbour submitted an initial plan of development (POD) to the government with a view to moving to FEED once the POD had been approved.
 While the Indonesian Government approved the POD in December, subsequent progress has been impacted by EU and UK sanctions which limit our ability as operator to provide certain services to Russian entities, including our Russian partner in the Tuna licence.
 As a result, Harbour is now assessing its options with regards to Tuna to enable the project to progress.

-Our operated interest in the Tuna offshore block close to the Indonesian Vietnam maritime border was awarded by the Indonesian Government in March 2007.
+Our operated interest in the Tuna offshore block close to the Indonesian Vietnam maritime border was awarded by the Indonesian government in March 2007.
 The c.
-100 mmboe Tuna field was discovered in April 2014 and will be appraised via a two well programme in 2021.
+100 mmboe Tuna field was discovered in April 2014 and was successfully appraised via a two well programme in 2021.

-For full details of our licence interests in Indonesia, see our global licence interests page.
+For full details of our licence interests in Indonesia, see our worldwide licence interests page.